 I was going through my pantry today and found yet another can of pumpkin puree staring me in the face.
-Either canned pumpkin is procreating when I'm not looking or, more likely, those mysterious cans are the product of every time I have visited the grocery over the past few months and fantasized about coming home to make pumpkin donuts, pumpkin bread, pumpkin pie and so on.
-Not surprisingly, I never had the time for all those recipes I really wanted to make but now here I am, days shy of the New Year, with a little bit of free time on my hands since school is out and the holidays are over.
+Either canned pumpkin is procreating when I’m not looking or, more likely, those mysterious cans are the product of every time I have visited the grocery over the past few months and fantasized about coming home to make pumpkin donuts, pumpkin bread, pumpkin pie and so on.
+Not surprisingly, I never had the time for all those recipes I really wanted to make but now here I am, with some extra canned pumpkin on my hands.
 The kids and I decided to make these yummy Pumpkin Muffins, topped with a smear of luscious cream cheese icing.
 They came out great.

 - 4 ounces cream cheese, softened